This box is not visible in the printed version.

 Demographic information captured:

 Data was collected from 2 sources: an online questionnaire and a postal questionnaire.
-The online questionnaire included built-in routing and checks, whereas the postal questionnaire relied on correct navigation by participants and there was no constraint on the answers they could give.
 The online questionnaire data in its raw form were available immediately to the research team.
 However, the postal questionnaire data had to be manually recorded as part of a separate process.

-A number of rigorous quality assurance processes were utilised when preparing the survey data.
-These included checks that variables from the 2 data collection modes had merged correctly into 1 dataset.
+Post-fieldwork validation was carried out.
+This included checks that variables from the 2 data collection modes had merged correctly into 1 dataset.
 As up to 2 adults per household could answer demographic questions relating to the whole household (for example, household size and information about income), there was potential for differing responses between individuals.
 The following rules for harmonising household responses were followed, in priority order:

 A further step involved identifying and removing duplicate responses.
-For this, questionnaires were checked to see if responses to up to 2 questionnaires were very likely to be from the same individual in a household (based on exact matches for the age, sex and name provided).
+For this, questionnaires were checked to see if responses to up to 2 questionnaires were very likely to be from the same individual in a household (based on exact matches for the age, date of birth, sex and name provided).
 Suspected duplicates were removed so that only 1 completed questionnaire from that individual was retained.

 Where a household had more than 2 records, any extra cases were removed according to the following rules:

 The data were then weighted to allow for comparisons with other data sources.
 Each publication is accompanied by a wave specific technical report, which outlines the weighting strategy used.
-Further details can be found alongside each publication in Latest Gambling Survey for Great Britain publications.
-Data will be deposited at UK Data Service (opens in a new Tab) after each annual publication.
+Further details can be found alongside each publication in the latest Gambling Survey for Great Britain publications.

 2Indices of multiple deprivation (IMD) is a measure of relative deprivation for small, fixed geographic areas of the UK.
 Separate indices are produced for each UK country.
 IMD classifies these areas into 5 quintiles based on relative disadvantage, with quintile 1 being the most deprived and quintile 5 being the least deprived.